 New Mexico is currently operating under a state of emergency, as established by the governor.
 The impact on bar admissions in New Mexico is as follows:

-July/September 2020 Bar Exam Applicants (see also below):
+September 2020 Bar Exam Applicants (see also information for all applicants, below):

 - For examinee Q&A, visit our Slack workspace [link].